Combined Pill: The FPA Guide

 All advice and treatment from these services is free and confidential.

-You can also buy the pill from some online pharmacies, private online services or private clinics.
+You can buy the pill from some online pharmacies, private online services or private clinics.

 You don’t need a vaginal or breast examination or cervical screening (smear test) before you start using the pill.